albincorreya/ml-training-airflow-mlflow-example/README.md

 - [docker](./docker): Custom Dockerfiles for various containers used in our docker-compose stack.
 - [env_files](./env_files): Files with environment variables defined for the docker-compose stack.
 (Note: dont use these secrets in production)
 - [scripts](./scripts): A bunch of bash and python scripts along with some template configuration files.
-- [data](./data): Input raw audio dataset provided from the reference repository
+- [data](./data): Input raw audio dataset provided from the reference repository (Idealy, this should not reside in this repo)

 ## docker-compose stack